wangjun-microsoft/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 **Example:**
 ```
-https://api.projectoxford.ai/academic/v1.0/similarity?s1=Using complementary priors, we derive a fast greedy algorithm that can learn deep directed belief networks one layer at a time, provided the top two layers form an undirected associative memory&s2=Deepneural nets with a large number of parameters are very powerful machine learning systems.
+https://api.projectoxford.ai/academic/v1.0/similarity?s1=Using complementary priors, we derive a fast greedy algorithm that can learn deep directed belief networks one layer at a time, provided the top two layers form an undirected associative memory
+&s2=Deepneural nets with a large number of parameters are very powerful machine learning systems.
 However, overfitting is a serious problem in such networks
 ```
 In this example, we generate the similarity score between two partial abstracts using the **similarity** API.
 ```